 Implement the wood beams onto which the flooring block will sit.

-Implement ceiling beams
+Support for the ceiling beams

-The reason this is done earlier than you might expect is that we want to get to a rain-proof enclosure as soon as possible so it is more pleasant to work and the materials stay dry.
+We want to get to a rain-proof enclosure as soon as possible so it is more pleasant to work and the materials stay dry.

 Make 2x8 batons

-Here's the 8" cavity version...
+Here's the north south 8" cavity version...

-And here's the 12" cavity version...
+And here's the north south 12" cavity version...